English Course Offerings

 Honors Major British Writers

 Students will develop skills in language, reading, and written and oral expression with the goal of college and career readiness.
 Students will study selected texts from British Literature in chronological order and will write essays demonstrating ability to analyze and synthesize content.
 At the Honors level, students are expected to achieve discrimination in choice of diction and syntax patterns in order to produce what is commonly called Academic Writing.
-Students will develop an appreciation of British culture and the place of the English language in history and in world culture, including modern American culture.
+Students will develop an appreciation of British culture and the place of the English language in history.

-This is a comprehensive English course rooted in writing, critical thinking, public speaking, and the discussion and analysis of literature and film.
-Seniors will write both research papers and analytical essays, learn the skills of speech and rhetoric, and read a variety of literature by authors and playwrights, including Ernest Hemingway and Shakespeare.
+The traditional English course for seniors includes instruction in and practice in writing, critical thinking, public speaking, and the discussion and analysis of literature and film.
+Seniors will write both research papers and analytical essays, learn the skills of speech and rhetoric, and read literature by authors such as Hemingway and Shakespeare.

 Advanced Placement Literature and Composition

-Students examine, through close reading, a number of literary works in many genres, by authors ranging in time from ancient Greece (Oedipus the King) to the contemporary period (recent poetry).
+Students examine a number of literary works by authors ranging in time from ancient Greece (Oedipus the King) to the contemporary period (recent poetry).
 They learn to appreciate cultural context and the unique voice of an author in that context.
-Through writing in diverse modes, students develop a feeling for the technical proficiency important in the art and craft of writing as it elicits intellectual, emotional, and imaginative responses in the reader.
-Students write regularly in short responses to text, in longer analytical essays (comparison or evaluation of poems, analysis of relation of form to meaning, connotations of selected images or figurative language), and in formal papers incorporating research from literary criticism or other works by the same author, but chiefly giving attention to close reading of primary sources.
-Students are expected to perfect their skills in Academic Writing and demonstrate facility in expression.
+The course stresses the technical proficiency important in writing that demands intellectual, emotional, and imaginative responses from the reader.
+Students write short responses to text and longer analytical essays that examine the relation of technique and form to meaning.
+Formal papers will incorporate research from literary criticism, but will focus on close reading of primary sources.
+Students are expected to perfect their skills in Academic Writing (structure, support, varied syntax), and to demonstrate facility of expression using sophisticated vocabulary.
 All students must take the Advanced Placement examination in May.

 Grades 11, 12 (one semester)